dabercro/dynamo-consistency/README.rst

 Some executables, described in :ref:`execute-ref`, are provided to run the check.
-The package also includes a number of modules that can be imported independently to create custom consistency check runss.
+The package also includes a number of modules that can be imported independently to create custom consistency check runs.
 These are described more in :ref:`frontend-ref`.
 A simple consistency check on a site can be done by doing the following when an instance of ``dynamo`` is installed::